 Peggy Reents is initially worked with NGOs in Northeastern Thailand on earthen building, alternative agriculture, and grassroots development projects before together co-founding Pun Pun with Jo in 2003.
 She is involved with most things happening at Pun Pun and has a passion for learning about and experimenting with earthen finishes.
 She from Colorado, USA and has been living in Thailand since 2001.

 Tahn Jandai became an addition to Peggy and Jo’s life as well as the rest of Pun Pun on 9 July 2004.
-He is presently most interested in digging in the dirt, skateboarding, legos, and swims in the pond.
+He is homeschooled at Pun Pun and has grown up here and at present is most interested in music and sports.

 Kritsada Niamjan bought land next door to Pun Pun in 2006.
 He has since merged into also being a Pun Pun member.
 He has built many earthen buildings on his own land and also on Pun Pun and has a strong passion for the healing properties and tasty properties of food.
 He also is a yoga practitioner and teaches yoga and the Thai cooking courses as well as all other trainings at Pun Pun.